Drill4J/lib-jvm-shared/DEVELOPMENT.md

 2. Clone component repository, checkout corresponding branch
 3. Run script to set up **lib-jvm-shared** repository from Git: setup-shared-libs.bat/setup-shared-libs.sh

+NOTE for MacOS users (Intel-base):MacOS users with Intel-based systems might encounter the error `unknown parameter --sdk-version` during local builds.
+This issue arises due to the new linker in Xcode.
+To resolve it, set `macosLd64` to `true` in the `gradle.properties` file and add the `-ld64` parameter to `linkerOpts` for the `macosX64` target.

 ## Making changes

 There is following workflow to make changes to component code: